jessecallahan/quick_chat/README.md

 Quick Chat is made with React.

-Firebase/Firestore and react-redux-firebase are used to handle the database's read/write ability.
-Also it's authorization and authentication .
+Firebase/Firestore and react-redux-firebase are used for the database side of things including read/write, authorization and authentication.

 ## Contact Information<img align="right" width="100" height="100" src="./src/assets/icon.jpg">